cirosantilli/china-dictatorship/FAQ.md

 On the other hand, how many of your friends have experienced the laws of quantum field theory or general relativity in a very direct way?

-You may argue all, because e.g. of gravity.
-But so can FLG followers, saying that large historical events are due to their gods and daemons.

 ### FLG media is not transparent about its affiliation

-Agreed, and it is a point that hurts more than helps their cause: e.g. New Tang Dynasty TV, Epoch Times and Shen Yun.
+Agreed, and it is a point that hurts more than helps their cause: e.g. New Tang Dynasty TV, Epoch Times and Shen Yun Dance group.

 But are all media forced to state their affiliation?

-Should all major newspapers start taking pools of how many employees follow which religion, and put that in their print?
+If so, then we should force *all* newspapers start taking pools of how many employees follow which religion, and put that in their print.

 ### FLG is illegal in China, we must follow the law

 This might be a bad law that should be changed.

-### FLG is a fake religion
+### FLG is a (fake|evil) religion

 Similar to the question: does God exist?